Escaping Arrow's Theorem: The Advantage-Standard Model: The Advantage-Standard Model

-Together with Propositions \ref{converse} and \ref{OrderableNotWeakIIA}, Theorem \ref{characterization} implies that neither weak IIA nor orderability alone implies AS rationalizability.
-The logical relations between IIA, AS rationalizability, weak IIA, and orderability are summarized in Figure \ref{LogicalFig}.
+Together with Propositions \ref{converse} and \ref{OrderableNotWeakIIA}, Theorem \ref{characterization} implies that neither weak IIA nor orderability alone implies AS representability.
+The logical relations between IIA, AS representability, weak IIA, and orderability are summarized in Figure \ref{LogicalFig}.\footnote{We leave it as an open problem to find an axiom that can be added to weak IIA and orderability (and is independent of these axioms) to obtain a characterization of IIA (or at least a version of IIA for the strict social relation $P(f(\mathbf{R}))$, which is the relation at issue in weak IIA and orderability).}

 \xdownarrow[1][2ex]{ \mathrel{\rotatebox{90}{$\Leftarrow{\rule{#1}{0pt}}$}} }